Mahler equations for Zeckendorf numeration: Abstract

 \section{Abstract}

-We define generalised equations of Z-Mahler type, based on the Zeckendorf numeration system.
-We show that if a sequence over a commutative ring is Z-regular, then it is the sequence of coefficients of a series which is a solution of a Z-Mahler equation.
+A Pisot numeration system $U=(u_n)_{n⩾ 0}$ for $ℕ$ is one where the sequence of positive integers $(u_n)_{n⩾ 0}$, with $u_n=1$, is generated by a recurrence whose polynomial is the minimal polynomial of a Pisot number.
+The Zeckendorf numeration $Z$ is the simplest such example.
+We define generalised equations of Z-Mahler type, and we show that if a sequence over a commutative ring is \emph{Z-regular}, then it is the sequence of coefficients of a series which is a solution of a Z-Mahler equation.
 Conversely, if the Z-Mahler equation is \emph{isolating}, then its solutions define Z-regular sequences.
 This is a generalisation of results of Becker and Dumas.
 We provide an example to show that there exist non-isolating Z-Mahler equations whose solutions do not define Z-regular sequences.
 Our proof yields a new construction of weighted automata that generate classical $q$-regular sequences.
+Our results can be generalised to numeration systems generated by recurrences whose characteristic polynomial is the minimal polynomial of a Pisot number.